 - Melt the butter and the white chocolate together in a non-stick saucepan over a low heat.
 Keep the heat very low and stir occasionally until you have a lovely glossy pan of molten chocolate in front of you.
 Set aside and allow to cool slightly.

-- Take a large bowl and add the eggs and sugar.
+- Take a large bowl and add the eggs, sugar and vanilla essence.
 Beat until they are well combined.

 - Once the chocolate butter mix has cooled a little (it should still be warm, but you should be able to put your little finger in the chocolate mix without it burning you), pour the chocolate and butter into the egg and sugar bowl, stirring the mix quite vigorously as you pour.
 It is important that the chocolate mix is not hot (just warm) when you pour it, otherwise you risk cooking the eggs.
 Both mixes should be totally combined now.